hbashton/VIIPER/docs/getting-started/installation.md

     !!! info "USBIP Client Requirement"
         USBIP requires the `vhci-hcd` (Virtual Host Controller Interface) kernel module on Linux for client operations.
 This includes VIIPER's auto-attach feature and manual device attachment.

-    Most Linux distributions include this module but don't load it automatically.
+    Most Linux distributions include this module but do not load it automatically.

     #### One-Time Setup